Trump Says He's Concerned About Corruption, But Advocates Say His Record Is Weak

 Spalding said there is one area where the Trump administration has kept up the pressure on corrupt activity: enforcement of the Foreign Corrupt Practices Act.

-That law prohibits U.S. companies from bribing foreign governments and Spalding says he's seen no indication enforcement of it hasn't been curtailed.
+That law prohibits U.S. companies from bribing foreign governments, and Spalding says enforcement of the FCPA hasn't been curtailed.

 There are still big enforcement cases happening during the Trump administration, including a $282 million settlement with Walmart announced in June over FCPA violations.